 Was I Biased Towards Spurs?

-Of the 27 Spurs games during the ‘Mug Betting Experiment’:
+Of the 27 Spurs games during the ‘Mug Betting Experiment’ I backed Spurs to:

 Arguably, I may have overcompensated when it came to Spurs.
-I was aware that I could be unintentionally biased, so perhaps I subconsciously avoided backing them too often.
+I was aware that I could be unintentionally biased.
+Perhaps I subconsciously avoided backing them too often.

 THE RUNNING PNL GRAPH OF THE Spurs RESULTS:

 Based on this small sample, it looks as if I started to gain more faith in Spurs as the season went on.
-But I wasn’t rewarded for this — because the odds obviously didn’t have much value.
-This suggests the majority of others also agreed that Spurs were going to win most of their remaining games and finish high in the table.
+But I wasn’t rewarded for this — because the odds evidently didn’t have much value.
+This suggests the market also agreed that Spurs were going to win most of their remaining games and finish high in the table.

 Could I Have Done Better?

-I’m convinced i’d have done better if I didn’t bet on every remaining fixture.
-I often found it restrictive choosing a selection from a fixture where I didn’t see value in any of the 3 outcomes.
-If I were ‘allowed’ to skip matches, I would have been more selective.
+Perhaps I’d have done better if I didn’t bet on every remaining fixture in the season.
+I often found it restrictive choosing a selection from a fixture where I didn’t really see value in any of the 3 outcomes.
+If I allowed myself to skip matches, I would have been much more selective.

-You may know more about football than I do, but you still need to know something more than the crowd in order to be profitable.
-So I hope this post prevents you from being too much of a Mug!
+The bottom line is: you and I may know more about football than others, but we still need to know something more than the entire market in order to be profitable.